Tamil Nadu and Kerala vacation, India

 This trip can be tailor made throughout the year to suit your requirements

-Responsible tourism: Tamil Nadu and Kerala vacation, India
+4 Reviews of Tamil Nadu and Kerala vacation, India

-Responsible Resorts This tour will include stays at two CGH Earth Hotels that offer tourism respectful of nature and local ethos, in search for new harmonies, including nature as integral and respected part of the resorts.
+This tour will include stays at two CGH Earth Hotels that offer tourism respectful of nature and local ethos, in search for new harmonies, including nature as integral and respected part of the resorts.
 The CGH Earth Hotels adopted the construction methods of the Ooralie tribe of Periyar and the fishermen of Mararikulum and made them their own.
 They have borrowed the recipees of the local communities using locally grown ingredients for wholesome food that is unique to the region.

 The CGH Earth resort Visalam on your trip is a heritage mansion of the noble land of Chettinad, restored only with materials that were faithful to the originals, woodwork and original art deco grilles.
 The walls and plastering at Visalam resort are unique to the region, made from an exotic recipe of egg shells, lime, palm jaggery and sea shells, ground together by hand.
 The final polishing is done with egg white, reflecting an attitude to craftsmanship now rare in the world.